TUANTUAN233/QuebecMidwives_database_design/README.md

 ## Contributing

 We welcome contributions to this project.
 To contribute, please fork the repository, make your changes, and submit a pull request.

+## Referencing
+The model picture is provided by McGill CS course Comp421.

 ## License